maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 │   │   ├── processes
 │   │   │   ├── __init__.py
 │   │   │   ├── login.py
+│   │   │   ├── delete.py  /* Can be removed if you do not have the OpenSea Deletion tool. */
 │   │   │   ├── sale.py
 │   │   │   ╰── upload.py
 │   │   ├── solvers